u-train/docs/class/engine.md

 This is a protected singleton, intended for internal use.
+You can not access this singleton through a permission, it is only accessible to raised elevation scripts.